Zahaawii/AlphaSolutions/CONTRIBUTING.md

 ➡️ Wait for review and testing

 ➡️ Merge after approval

-# Contributing to this Project

-Thank you for considering contributing to this project!
-Below you will find guidelines and rules to ensure a smooth collaboration.

 ## General Information
 - This is a private project, but contributions are welcome.